DSL vs. Cable Internet

 ^ For 24 months.
 No term contract.
 Taxes not included.
 Includes $10/mo automatic payments and paperless billing discount.
 Not available in all areas.
 Prices may vary by location.

-° No annual contract or cancellation fees.
+° Available in select markets only.
+No annual contract or cancellation fees.

 As you can see from the chart above, there isn’t even that big of a difference in price between DSL and cable internet.
 You’ll end up paying at least $40 a month for DSL or cable internet, but you’ll get much faster download speeds with a cable internet connection.
 In some cases, like with Cox internet, you might see a higher price tag (and faster download speeds, too), but in general, the price between DSL and cable internet is pretty similar.